Banknote Identifier Free AI Currency App

 - Travel leftovers: Identify loose bills from past trips when the script, symbols, or denomination format is unfamiliar.
 This is useful before exchanging currency, sorting souvenirs, or deciding whether a note is still spendable.

 - Inherited collections: Scan unlabeled banknotes from boxes, albums, or family collections to create a first-pass inventory.
-Visual identification helps when you have a photo but no name for the subject.
+Image-based currency recognition is useful when you can see a note but cannot identify its country, value, or series.

 - Counterfeit screening: Compare visible design features against expected layouts before accepting a suspicious bill.
 The app can point out possible inconsistencies, but professional equipment is still needed for a definitive decision.